 - One course* with a focus on translation theory, translation or practice (4 credits)

 - Two courses* in the language/literature/culture of the foreign language (8 credits)

 Students whose native language is not English may take course in English language/literature/culture to satisfy this requirement.

 - One elective* in translation studies, linguistics, the foreign language or one elective that focuses on problems of language (4 credits)

 - Two practical experiences

 - Demonstration of achievement (300 or above level) in the foreign language from which the student translates.
-Students for whose native language is not English should consult with their concentration adviser on how best to show they have attained the equivalent of a B2 level in English.

 *May be taken within the Five Colleges or while abroad.